ssc-sp/datahub-docs/UserGuide/Migration/Overview.md

 ## Process and Timeline

 __The FSDH team will establish a cutoff date for active analysis and experimentation in the POC environment as well as a final date by which all databases, storage, web apps, and Databricks resources must be migrated or offboarded.
-Once finalized, these dates will be communicated in this documentation, by general email and via in-platform announcements to ensure all workspace leads are aware of all important deadlines.__
+Once finalized, these dates will be communicated in this documentation, by general email and via in-platform announcements to ensure all workspace leads are aware of all important deadlines and can take action to avoid data loss.__

 The process and timeline for migrating or offboarding all resources is: